barryclark/jekyll-now/_posts/2020-13-01-Processing.md

 ![Still don't do this.
 Make your mix quieter](https://toaster.sh/i/ssyj.png)

 The audio is still very, very loud overall (the VU meter was stuck in this position for the whole time) but the brickwall limiter prevents it from clipping.

+## Enhancing Stereo Width

+Stereo width is effectively the term used for the pseudo-"stage" of sound that is represented by (normally) the left and right channels of audio.
+Using techniques such as balance and pan, can add lots of dimension to the mix, if used correctly.
+The Beatles' records do this quite effectively, seperating instrumentals and vocal tracks to the left and right channels almost entirely.
+Another way to enhance stereo width is with EQ - increasing the EQ on lead tracks in the 2.5-5Khz range (the "presence zone", AKA what we hear the clearest) can add dimension to the final mix pretty easily.
+Overuse of stereo width can result in a bad mix (imagine if I could only hear the vocals in my left ear for the whole of Bohemian Rhapsody - it wouldn't sound good), but used correctly, it means that your mix will sound wicked, regardless of if on a pair of headphones or a proper stereo speaker setup.